Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Introduction

-To that end, we consider the nature of $\bsy{H}$.
-If $\bsy{H}$ does not depend explicitly on $\by(t+h)$, the algorithm is called explicit.
-Otherwise it is called implicit.
-If the dynamics is nonlinear, $\bsy{H}$ is usually a nonlinear function of its $\by$-arguments.
+Now consider the nature of $\bsy{H}$.
+If $\bsy{H}$ does not depend explicitly on $\by(t+h)$, the algorithm is explicit.
+Otherwise it is implicit.
+For nonlinear systems, $\bsy{H}$ is a nonlinear function of its $\by$-arguments.
 Then each implicit integration step requires iterative solution for $\by(t+h)$.
-For linear dynamics, with $\bsy{H}$ linear in its $\by$-arguments, the $\by(t+h)$ can be moved over to the left hand side and the integration step can proceed without iteration, although usually with matrix inversion.
-The algorithm is still called implicit in such cases: implicitness and iteration are not the same thing.
-Finally, if we begin with an implicit scheme in mind but drop some of the troublesome nonlinear $\by(t+h)$ terms from $\bsy{H}$ or approximate them in some ``explicit'' way while retaining other $\by(t+h)$ terms within $\bsy{H}$, then we call the algorithm semi-implicit.
-The specific algorithms discussed later in this paper will illustrate these issues.
+For linear dynamics, with $\bsy{H}$ linear in its $\by$-arguments, the $\by(t+h)$ can be moved over to the left hand side and integration proceeds without iteration, although usually with matrix inversion.
+The algorithm is still called implicit in such cases: implicitness and iteration are not the same. {An algorithm can be neither fully implicit nor fully explicit, and we will present one such algorithm in detail.}